sourcecred/docs/docs/beta/introduction.md

 ### SourceCred's Vision

+[//]: # (This is the last section that needs true content written in, below is a rough outline of content that could be expanded on. -LB)

 * outcompeting capitalism

   * Creating a system to replace capitalism is important to dismantling the harmful systems we live within